-When I ran to become the candidate for the Bosworth seat in 2019, the area was already well familiar to me, and the opportunity to come back to the Midlands was something my wife Charlie and I both relished.
+When I ran to become the candidate for Bosworth in 2019 the area was already familiar to me, and the opportunity to come back to the Midlands was something my wife Charlie and I both relished.
 Bosworth and its beautiful countryside often reminds me of where I grew up, and I’m proud to call it home.

-Charlie and I met at Medical School, and in May 2019, we were lucky enough to get married in a beautiful spot near Kidderminster.
+Charlie and I met at Medical School, and in May 2019 we got married at a beautiful spot near Kidderminster.
 Charlie grew up in the Midlands and is also a GP herself.
-Since we moved to Bosworth, we have had two additions in the form of our whippets, Ada and Roux, and we are blessed with having so many lovely places locally to take them on walks.
+Since we moved to Bosworth our family has doubled with the addition of our two mischievous whippets, Ada and Roux.

-Having started my medical training at The University of Birmingham in 2002, I spent over 15 years in the Midlands since then.
-Completing my medical degree in 2007 gave me the opportunity to work in hospitals in Solihull, Sutton Coldfield and Heartlands, and after completing my 2 years training as a junior doctor, I went back to Birmingham University to teach anatomy to first and second year medical and dental students.
+I completed my medical degree with the University of Birmingham in 2007 which afforded me the opportunity to work in hospitals in Solihull, Sutton Coldfield and Heartlands.
+After completing my two years training as a junior doctor, I went back to Birmingham University to teach anatomy to first and second year medical and dental students.

-Training as a junior doctor truly tests both your perseverance, and your commitment to the job, and it was without doubt one of the most difficult, yet proudest, periods of my career.
-You know you have the medical knowledge and training to treat patients, but nothing can quite prepare you for the moment you are placed in charge of an entire ward.
-Despite the difficulties, (and, at times, the sheer terror!), the profound difference you can make to a patient’s life is a real privilege.
+Training as a junior doctor truly tests both your perseverance, and your commitment to the job.
+It was without doubt one of the most difficult, but proudest, periods of my career.
+Despite the difficulties (and, at times, sheer terror!), the profound difference you can make to a patient’s life is a real privilege.

-Away from medicine, I have always been involved in the community in various ways, serving as a Rotarian and a Primary School governor.
-As a member of a debating society and speaking club, I also developed the skills to present and argue effectively, and in 2017, I became British Public Speaking Champion.
+Away from medicine, I have been involved in the community in various ways, serving as a Rotarian and a Primary School governor.
+As a member of a debating society and speaking club, I also developed the skills to present and argue effectively and, in 2017, I became British Public Speaking Champion.

-Since becoming an MP, as well as the wide range of work for the people of Bosworth, I’ve also developed a number of policy interests, including body image, animal welfare, and the NHS.
+Since becoming an MP, as well as the wide range of work for the people of Bosworth, I’ve also developed a number of policy interests, including body image, local planning and infrastructure and the NHS.

 Training and working in the NHS has shown me not only the very best of our health system, but also ways we can improve and innovate for the future.
-Being elected onto the Health and Social Care Committee was a real privilege, especially given its prominence during the pandemic, allowing me to explore policy areas in depth with fellow members, like workforce burnout and clearing the healthcare backlog caused by Covid.
+Being elected onto the Health and Social Care Committee was a real privilege, especially given its prominence during the pandemic.
+I have explored policy areas in depth, such as workforce burnout and clearing the healthcare backlog caused by Covid.